tlsnotary/notary-server/README.md

 - maximum transcript size
 - unique session id

-To streamline this process, a single HTTP endpoint (`/notarize`) is used by both TCP and WebSocket clients.
-The only difference being, for TCP client, the notarization process will be kickstarted at the end of this configuration, whereas WebSocket client will need to establish a separate WebSocket connection to a different endpoint (`/ws-notarize`).
+To streamline this process, a single HTTP endpoint (`/session`) is used by both TCP and WebSocket clients.

 #### WebSocket
 Axum's internal implementation of WebSocket uses [tokio_tungstenite](https://docs.rs/tokio-tungstenite/latest/tokio_tungstenite/), which provides a WebSocket struct that doesn't implement [AsyncRead](https://docs.rs/futures/latest/futures/io/trait.AsyncRead.html) and [AsyncWrite](https://docs.rs/futures/latest/futures/io/trait.AsyncWrite.html).
 Both these traits are required by TLSN core libraries for prover and notary.
-To overcome this, a [slight modification](./src/axum_websocket.rs) of Axum's implementation of WebSocket is used, where [async_tungstenite](https://docs.rs/async-tungstenite/latest/async_tungstenite/) is used instead so that [ws_stream_tungstenite](https://docs.rs/ws_stream_tungstenite/latest/ws_stream_tungstenite/index.html) can be used to wrap on top of the WebSocket struct to get AsyncRead and AsyncWrite implemented.
+To overcome this, a [slight modification](./src/service/axum_websocket.rs) of Axum's implementation of WebSocket is used, where [async_tungstenite](https://docs.rs/async-tungstenite/latest/async_tungstenite/) is used instead so that [ws_stream_tungstenite](https://docs.rs/ws_stream_tungstenite/latest/ws_stream_tungstenite/index.html) can be used to wrap on top of the WebSocket struct to get AsyncRead and AsyncWrite implemented.